Moravske Toplice: Spatial structure

 The spatial structure of the settlement was shaped by historical and geographical conditions.
-Until the 1970s, Moravci was a small village along the highway leading to Murska Sobota (today's Kranjčeva ulica) and the road toward Fokovci.
-It also included scattered hamlets among the foothills of Goričko.
+Until the 1970s, Moravci was a small village along the highway leading to Murska Sobota (today's Kranjčeva ulica) and a side road toward Fokovci (today's Dolga ulica).
+It also included scattered hamlets among the Goričko foothills.
 The nucleus of the present village center was established around the feudal manor in the 18th century on both sides of the highway.
 There was rapid growth in the second half of the 20th century, after the discovery of thermal water made Moravske Toplice one of the most important resorts in Slovenia.
 Hotels, guesthouses, and services were established around the thermal spa, and the center took on an urban character.
 The more remote parts, on the other hand, have retained their rural character even in the 21st century.

 The lower part of Moravske Toplice is called Spodnji Moravci, and it consists of the village center and the thermal resort complex, Dolga ulica (lit. 'long street') and Lešče, along the road leading toward Fokovci, and Na Bregu (lit. 'on the hill'), a cluster of houses along a side street.

-The hilly upper part of the village, called Zgornji Moravci, is separated from the lower part by extensive agricultural and forest areas.
+The hilly upper part of the village, called Zgornji Moravci, is separated from the lower part by extensive agricultural areas and forests.
 It is made up of several scattered hamlets among the Goričko foothills: Brezje, Brzinšček, Rumičev Breg, Cuber, Vinska Graba, and Moravske Gorice.